Cwmdare: Name

 The village's name translates to "Dare Valley".
-The Dare (Dâr) is tributary that flows down from the Darren mountain, down through the village and on to Aberdare (literally "Mouth Of The Dare"), where it joins the larger River Cynon, one of the largest tributaries of the River Taff.
+The Dare (Dâr) is a tributary that flows down from the Darren mountain, down through the village and on to Aberdare (literally "Mouth Of The Dare"), where it joins the larger River Cynon, one of the largest tributaries of the River Taff.

 History

+Before the rapid industrialisation of the early nineteenth century, Cwmdare was a small rural village in the parish of Aberdare.
+The parish was described as "very remarkable" for the Taplasau Hâf (summer games) which had taken place on feast days since at least the 1640s.
+Cwmdare was noted as one of three sites set aside for such games, this site was the Ton-glwyd-fawr located near the centre of the village.
+Today this area is known colloquially as 'The Ton' and a pub of the same name is situated near by.
-Before the exploitation of the South Wales Coalfield, Cwmdare was a scattering of a few houses and farms.
-However, in the 1850s, with the Industrial Revolution fuelling the demand for coal, several deep coal mines appeared in the area, and workers began to migrate there from other parts of Wales, as well as the South West of England.

-The new miners needed housing, and between 1853 and 1859 the first streets were laid down on the west side of the Dare Valley, which would become the centre of the village of Cwmdare.
+By the mid-nineteenth century, the Industrial Revolution was fuelling the demand for Aberdare coal.
+Several deep coal mines appeared around Cwmdare, and families began to move into the area from other parts of Wales looking for work.
+The new miners needed housing, and between 1853 and 1859 the first streets were laid down on the west side of the Dare Valley, these would become the centre of the modern village.
 A few houses were also built on the east side of the valley, near the Merthyr Dare Colliery, known as Pithead.
-As the collieries grew, Cwmdare grew with it; rows of terraced miners' cottages were built to the north-west of the original hamlet.
-Aberdare was described as "very remarkable" for the Taplasau Hâf (summer games) which took place on feast days at three sites set aside for such games.
-One of these sites was the Ton-glwyd-fawr (known locally as 'The Ton') in Cwmdare, now the site of a pub of the same name.
+As the colliery activity increased so did the need for housing, and rows of terraced miners' cottages were built to the north-west.
 Cwmdare had four large collieries: the Cwmdare, Merthyr Dare and Bwllfa Dare collieries were all sunk in the 1850s, while work began on Nantmelyn Colliery in 1860.
 Over the next 120 years, the seams in the Maerdy mountain were gradually used up, with Merthyr Dare closing in 1884, Cwmdare in 1936, Nantmelin in 1957, and finally Bwllfa Dare in 1977.